djmaze/resticker/README.md

 Use the supplied example configs to set up a backup schedule.

-The Compose files contain a _backup_ and a _prune_ service which can be scheduled independently of each other.
-Feel free to remove the _prune_ service if you want to run the prune jobs manually.
+The Compose files contain a _backup_, a _prune_ and a _check_ service which can be scheduled independently of each other.
+Feel free to remove the _prune_ and/or _check_ service if you want to run the prune jobs manually.

+If you have multiple services configured for the same repository, make sure, that at most one service is allowed to initialize the repository or a newly created repository might become corrupt.

+To do so, add a `SKIP_INIT=true` environment variable to the other services.

 ### With Docker Compose